VenkataSuryaPrakash4/RAP-Read-Only-Capabilities/README.md

 - Association's are the On-Demand request by the user.
 It acts as an Unidirectional navigation from a Source model to target model.
 - In our read-only application we will be using the assiciation to navigate from Connections node to Flight node, to check What flight are connection.

+> [!TIP]
+> The associations on interface and consumption level enable the navigation from the connection overview list page to flight details object page.